OUR COFFEE GROWERS

 JENNIFER YVETH MADRID CHAVEZ

-Jennifer manages El Rubí Farm, located at 1,400m in Santa Bárbara Department.
+Jennifer manages El Rubí Farm, located at 4,500 feet in Santa Bárbara Department.

 Heading this little family business, Jennifer manages to grow outstanding coffees, and with a keen eye for mindful upcycling and coffee farming practices.